Framework-R-D/phlex-design/doc/ch_conceptual_design/algorithms.rst

 - :cpp:`R const&` — read-only access to a resource provided through a reference
 - :cpp:`R const*` — read-only access to a resource provided through a pointer

-Resources are described in more detail in :numref:`resources:Resources`.
+Resources are described in more detail in :numref:`ch_conceptual_design/resources:Resources`.

 Return Types
 ------------

-The meaning of an algorithm's return type depends on the HOF and is discussed in the :numref:`hof_operators:HOF operators`.
+The meaning of an algorithm's return type depends on the HOF and is discussed in the :numref:`ch_conceptual_design/hof_operators:HOF operators`.
 However, to simplify the discussion we introduce to concept of the *created data-product type*.
 For Phlex to appropriately schedule the execution of algorithms and manage the lifetimes of data products, the framework itself must retain ownership of the data products.
 This means that the data products created by algorithms must have types that connote unique ownership.